Supreme-YS/Toy-Project/README.md

 # Toy-Project
-This place for making web toy project
+This place for making Toy project.
+Web, Python and so on..